alexanderjhoward/3kRGP_Variant_Calling/1_Reference_Genome/README.md

 awk '{print $3}' Output/IRGSP-1.0_IGVlocs.txt | grep -Ff - Source/IRGSP-1.0_representative/transcripts.gff > Output/genes_of_interest.gff
 ```

-## Generate files with final regions of interest
+## Generate files with your final regions of interest

 We now have a GFF file containing only our genes of interest annotated to the Nipponbare genome.
 The last step is to generate some files that will be used to search the 3kRGP dataset.